-Travelling Fit is offering an 6 Day and 8 Day Package staying at the private game reserve Entabeni, located in the Limpopo Province, There is plenty of opportunity to experience several game drives especially on the 8 Day Package.
+Travelling Fit is offering a 6 Day and an 8 Day Package staying at the private game reserve Entabeni, located in the Limpopo Province, There is plenty of opportunity to experience several game drives especially on the 8 Day Package.

 You also have the option to stay longer and treat yourself to one of the 3 extension options which include:

 - 5 Days/4 Nights – Big Five Safari in Kruger and Panorama Route

 - 5 Days/4 Nights – Cape Town and Tour of the Winelands